 Initial and ongoing training is provided to every student, faculty, and staff member.
-If an individual does not complete the training, they will receive bi-weekly reminders until they complete the training.
-Records of training are produced to maintain compliance with ODHE standards and to encourage and create a safer campus environment.
+Records of training are produced to maintain compliance with ODHE standards, to inform future prevention activities, and to encourage and create a safer campus environment.

 POLICY TO ADDRESS DISCRIMINATION, HARASSMENT & SEXUAL MISCONDUCT